Add to your Claude Code skills

 | OpenCode | npx add-skill Astro-Han/karpathy-llm-wiki |

-| Other tools | Copy SKILL.md and references/ into the tool's skill directory |
+| Other tools | Copy SKILL.md, references/, and scripts/ into the tool's skill directory |

 An LLM wiki is maintained by the model.
 It updates summaries, cross-links, index entries, and contradictions as new material arrives.
 A normal personal wiki depends on manual editing.